trustedanalytics/atk/doc-api-examples/src/main/resources/python/frame/column_mode.rst

    [6]  30   0.10000000149

-Compute and return middle number of values in column 'a' with weights 'w':
+Compute and return dictionary containing summary statistics of column 'a' with weights 'w':

 .. code::